Under state law, children between the ages of 14 and 16 must first obtain a work certificate to be

 are satisfied that employment will serve the best interest of the child.
 Except as permitted for home-schooled students, no district employee may issue a work certificate to his or her own child.

-Work Certificates Issued by a Dunklin R-5 School District Principal or Designee
+Work Certificates Issued by a St. Charles R-VI School District Principal or Designee

-Prior to issuing a work certificate to a Dunklin R-5 School District student, a principal or a person
+Prior to issuing a work certificate to a St. Charles R-VI School District student, a principal or a

-designated by a principal to issue work certificates will provide a self-certification that he or she
+person designated by a principal to issue work certificates will provide a self-certification that he or

 self-certification will be maintained in the personnel record of the principal or designee.